What Happens When You Default on a Personal Loan?

 Jump to insight

-Understanding loan default
+How loan default works

-“The day after the due date of a loan, the loan becomes delinquent.
-Default, on the other hand, carries a more serious consequence.
-It comes after a period of sustained nonpayment, typically 90 to 180 days, depending on the lender’s policy,” Malloy explained.
+“The day after the due date of a loan, the loan becomes delinquent,” Seann Malloy said.
+“Default, on the other hand, carries a more serious consequence.
+It comes after a period of sustained nonpayment, typically 90 to 180 days, depending on the lender’s policy.”

 Consequences of defaulting on a personal loan

-Letting your loan go into default will have a major impact on your credit score.
-By the time your loan is in default, you already have several reported late payments.
-The late payments and the default will remain on your credit report for seven years, even if you later pay the loan off in full.
+Late payments and default will remain on your credit report for seven years, even if you later pay the loan off in full.

 If the loan is secured, say with your vehicle, you will risk repossession of the asset.
-If you do not pay the loan based on the agreed-upon terms, the lender has the legal right to seize the asset and sell it in an attempt to collect the balance of the loan.
+If you don’t pay the loan based on the agreed-upon terms, the lender has the legal right to seize the asset and sell it in an attempt to collect the balance of the loan.
 Repossession will also negatively impact your credit.

-Malloy said: "As soon as you feel that you may miss a payment, you should contact your lender.
-Many of them have hardship programs, or they can provide you with altered payment plans.
-When you wait until a point that you’re in default, that really NARROWS your choices down a lot."
+"As soon as you feel that you may miss a payment, you should contact your lender,” Seann Malloy said.
+“Many of them have hardship programs, or they can provide you with altered payment plans.
+When you wait until a point that you’re in default, that really [narrows] your choices down a lot."

-Putting your head in the sand does not make this go away; lenders are much more agreeable if you are communicative than if you ignore them."
+Lenders are much more agreeable if you are communicative than if you ignore them.”

-Seann Malloy, Malloy Law Offices
+— Seann Malloy, founder and managing partner, Malloy Law Offices

-Recovering from a loan default
+How to recover from loan default

 If you currently have a loan in default, contact your lender and see if there are any remedies available.
 You may be able to negotiate a settlement, where you make a lump-sum payment for less than the amount owed.